arielgee/Sage-Like/.misc/tasks.md

 * why when I say 'no thanks' there is one more checking?
 * create default Sage-Like folder in bookmarks with some default feeds 'Sage-Like Feeds'
 * I get 'Error: node is null' when feeds folder is deleted from bookmarks window; browser.bookmarks.onXXXXX events now handle when the feed folder is deleted
+* need to handle all the browser.bookmarks.onXXXXX events? => onImportBegan & onImportEnded are not supported
 ---

 #### Next